 Main Trail – Mild to Moderate

 ~7 mile loop

 Some rutted and rugged terrain with a few climbs, but mostly flat and nontechnical.
 They’ve put down tons of rough rock on a mile stretch or so of the trail, which is a real pain in the butt (literally) to traverse on mt. bike.
 Saw some guy with his young kids on bikes.
 They made it to the waterfall, but going through that rough rock section was an arduous journey that no doubt made for a very long day.
-You can avoid that section by juts taking the parallel trail out and back.
-It’s that is just a short bridge crossing away from the starting trail (both directions).
+You can avoid that section by taking the parallel trail out and back.
+Take the short bridge crossing from the starting trail (both directions).

 The waterfall that springs out of volcanic rock and the 5 bridges that cross the stream and connect either side of the loop trail that runs the length of the park.

 What can I say?
 When it comes to being immersed in beautiful places, I’m more spoiled than most.
 That being said, I wouldn’t go too far out of my way for this one.
 It’s good if you’re in the area and just want to get in a quick trail run, mt. bike ride or leisurely family stroll.
 Also, it can be really crowded here with other bikers, hikers, families with small kids and dogs spread across the width of the trail.
 It always amazes / annoys me when people lack the common sense and courtesy to allow 2-way traffic.

 Be on guard for poison oak and rattle snakes.
 The sign warns of mountain lions too, but highly unlikely in such a small area.
 Also, it can be super hot here in the summer – avoid the heat of the day.